Dieniss/mikrotik-ipsec-lab/README.md

 ---

-## Phase 2 — Approach A: RDP over NAT
+## Phase 2: Approach A, RDP over NAT

 The classic port-forward: expose a service on the WAN edge and translate it to a private host.

-**MikroTik-1** — source NAT so LAN A traffic can leave the site:
+**MikroTik-1**, source NAT so LAN A traffic can leave the site:
 ```
 /ip firewall nat add chain=srcnat out-interface=ether1 action=masquerade \
     comment="Masquerade to WAN"
 ```

-**MikroTik-2** — destination NAT for RDP:
+**MikroTik-2**, destination NAT for RDP:
 ```
 /ip firewall nat add chain=dstnat protocol=tcp in-interface=ether1 dst-port=3389 \
     action=dst-nat to-addresses=192.168.20.10 to-ports=3389 \
     comment="DNAT RDP to Windows-2"
 ```

-**MikroTik-1 — masquerade only**
+**MikroTik-1: masquerade only**

 ![MK1 NAT](Screenshots/10_mikrotik1_nat_masquerade.jpg)

-**MikroTik-2 — masquerade + DNAT for RDP**
+**MikroTik-2: masquerade + DNAT for RDP**

 ![MK2 NAT](Screenshots/11_mikrotik2_nat_dnat_rdp.jpg)

-Filter rules at this stage were minimal — established/related plus anything that had been through DNAT:
+Filter rules at this stage were minimal: established/related plus anything that had been through DNAT:

 ![Early firewall](Screenshots/12_mikrotik2_firewall_early.jpg)

-Windows-1 connects to `10.0.0.2` — the router's WAN address, not the target host:
+Windows-1 connects to `10.0.0.2`, the router's WAN address, not the target host:

 ![RDP prompt](Screenshots/13_rdp_login_prompt_via_wan.jpg)

 ![RDP session](Screenshots/14_rdp_session_via_wan.jpg)

-Working — and that is exactly the problem.
+Working, and that is exactly the problem.
 The DNAT rule matches on interface and port only, with no source restriction.
 Anything able to reach `ether1` gets a free shot at RDP on the internal host.
 On a real WAN that means continuous credential stuffing and exposure to protocol-level bugs (BlueKeep being the obvious example).
 It works, and it should not be used.

 ---

-## Phase 3 — Approach B: site-to-site IPsec
+## Phase 3: Approach B, site-to-site IPsec

 **Phase 2 proposal**, identical on both routers:
 ```